emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ### Test coverage <br>

-Running command-line tool __coverage__ and generating a report produces the following output, which shows that on average the tests have covered 97% of the code in this project.
+Running command-line tool __coverage__ and generating a report produced the following output, which shows that on average the tests have covered 97% of the code in this project (greater than the 90% industry-standard for coverage).
 Here is the output:

 ```
 Name                                       Stmts   Miss  Cover   Missing